Spinal Cord Injury Attorney in Colorado Springs

 Give yourself the best chance at securing the maximum compensation you are entitled to.
 Put a knowledgeable and skilled legal advocate in your corner.
 Contact Colorado Springs spinal cord injury lawyer Jeffrey Scott Lasswell today.
 He will schedule at meeting to discuss your rights and options.

-Jeffrey S. Lasswell, PC can help you seek the financial recovery you deserve.
+Jeffrey Scott Lasswell, PC can help you seek the financial recovery you deserve.
 He can also ensure that the person or persons who hurt you pay for their negligence.
-With Jeffrey S. Lasswell, PC at your side, you can begin your journey on the road to recovery.
+With Jeffrey Scott Lasswell, PC at your side, you can begin your journey on the road to recovery.

 When Can You File a Personal Injury Claim after a Spinal Cord Injury?

 To file a personal injury claim for a spinal cord injury, you must prove that another person or entity caused your injury, either through willful, reckless or negligent conduct.

 - To prove willful conduct, you must show that the other party intended to injure you by his or her acts or omissions.

 - To prove reckless conduct, you must show the other party consciously disregarded a substantial risk that you would be injured.

 - Most personal injury claims are based on a claim of negligence.
 Under a negligence claim, you must show that the other party owed you a duty of care but failed to act in a way that met that duty.